Engadine railway station

-Engadine railway station is located on the Illawarra line, serving the Sydney suburb of Engadine.
-It is served by Sydney Trains T4 line services and limited NSW TrainLink South Coast line services.
+Engadine railway station is located on the Illawarra line, serving the Sutherland Shire suburb of Engadine.
+It is served by Sydney Trains' T4 Eastern Suburbs & Illawarra Line services and limited NSW TrainLink South Coast Line services.

 History

 Engadine station opened on 1 October 1920.

 The station was extensively upgraded in 2002 with the provision of extended shelters and passenger lifts between the platforms and the overhead footbridge.

-Platforms & services
+Platforms and services

 Transport links

-Maianbar Bundeena Bus Service operates one route to and from Engadine station: